strikles/blog/content/post/20-june-2020/index.md

 10:55am - attempt to force castration via noxious stimuli focused on my genitals.

 11:11am - attempt to force castration via noxious stimuli focused on my genitals.

+12:20pm - Attempt to induce a synthetic psychotic episode by forcing me to hear vocal payloads alluding to Queen Maxima of the Netherlands.

+12:20pm - Attempt to induce a synthetic psychotic episode by forcing me to hear vocal payloads alluding to the father of Rui Ricardo Borges Marques Sabino Reino.